Kenbridge-tech/incident-handlers-journal/incident-journal.md

 A **ransomware attack** was deployed through phishing emails.
 Employees who opened the malicious attachment triggered the encryption of critical files.

 - **When did the incident occur?**
-On **Tuesday morning at approximately 9:00 a.m.**, disrupting the clinic’s operations.
+On **Monday morning at approximately 9:00 a.m.**, disrupting the clinic’s operations.

 - **Where did the incident happen?**
 At a **small healthcare clinic in the U.S.**, affecting internal systems and access to patient records.